⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 JPMorgan Chase & Co.

-A leading US-based global financial services firm with strong presence in investment banking and consumer banking.
+A leading global financial services firm with extensive investment banking, commercial banking, and asset management operations.
+Strong presence in the US and globally.

 Citigroup Inc.